gatling/gatling/src/docs/content/reference/script/core/injection/index.md

 ## Disabling Gatling Enterprise Load Sharding

-By default, Gatling Enterprise will distribute your injection profile amongst all injectors when running a distributed test from multiple nodes.
+By default, Gatling Enterprise will distribute your injection profile amongst all load generators when running a distributed test from multiple nodes.

 This might not be the desired behavior, typically when running a first initial scenario with one single user in order to fetch some auth token to be used by the actual scenario.
 Indeed, only one node would run this user, leaving the other nodes without an initialized token.